makrai/notes/berend16-sparse-embed-seq.md

 #### Comparing sparse coding techniques

 * constraining D
-  * we explicitly constrain D to be a member of the convex set of matrices comprising of column vectors having a pre-defined upper bound on their norm
+  * we explicitly constrain D
+    * column vectors having a pre-defined upper bound on their norm
+    * a convex set of matrices
   * Faruqui
     * implicitly control for the norms of the basis vectors by an additional regularization term affected by an extra parameter τ